intelivix/scrapy-venom/docs/source/intro/definition.rst

 **GoogleSpiderFlow**

-The goal of this spider is make a query to google and get all links from the result.
+The goal of this spider is make a query to google and collect all links from the result.

 * **STEP 1:** Make a GET request: https://www.google.com.br?q=keyword
-* **STEP 2:** Get all links from the response.
+* **STEP 2:** Collect all links from the response.

 .. code-block:: python